 Strong Presence in Largest U.S. Hispanic Markets.
-We operate in six of the eight largest U.S. Hispanic markets, estimated to represent approximately 39.2% of the U.S. Hispanic population in 2015: Los Angeles, New York, Miami, San Francisco, Chicago and Houston, as well as also operating in Puerto Rico.
+We operate in six of the eight largest U.S. Hispanic markets: Los Angeles, New York, Miami, San Francisco, Chicago and Houston, as well as also operating in Puerto Rico.
 We operate three of the top six Spanish-language radio stations in the United States.
 Our New York station (WSKQ-FM) ranks first among Spanish-language radio stations in terms of highest listenership.
 The Los Angeles and New York markets, where we consistently have a top-three-rated Spanish-language radio station, have the largest and second largest U.S. Hispanic populations, respectively.
-New York and Los Angeles are also the largest and second largest overall radio markets in the United States measured by advertising revenue.
+New York and Los Angeles are also the largest and second largest overall radio markets in the United States as measured by advertising revenue.
 In addition, MegaTV serves markets representing over 3.5 million Hispanic households.

 Strong Portfolio of Branded Media Franchises.
 Because of our history with Hispanic-focused media, we believe that we have been able to develop strong relationships with the Hispanic audiences in our markets and create strong brand loyalty.
 Our listeners enjoy music from popular and emerging artists as well as updated local information on weather, news and general entertainment.
-As an example of the power of our brand, our New York station (WSKQ-FM) delivered the highest listenership among all Spanish-language radio stations in the United States, according to the 2015 Hispanic Fact Pact.
 Our live concerts and events provide our advertisers additional opportunities to reach their target audiences as well as allow us to cross-promote our brands and diversify our revenue base.

 Diversification across Media Platforms, Geography and Customers.
 Our programming reaches audiences across U.S. Hispanic communities and across various media distribution platforms.
 We sell our advertising time both nationally and locally and generate substantially all of our revenue from the sale of advertising time to a broad and geographically diverse customer base.
 The diversification of our stations across several local markets helps to mitigate any revenue decline in a specific geographic area.
-Additionally, in 2015, no single advertiser generated more than 5% of our consolidated revenue.
+Additionally, in 2016, no single advertiser generated more than 5% of our consolidated revenue.
 Our customer base includes advertisers in the automotive, retail, telecommunications and healthcare industries, among others.
 In addition to advertising revenue, we also generate subscription and retransmission fee revenue from MegaTV.

 Attractive Business Model.
 Our strong margins and low levels of capital expenditures enable us to generate high levels of station operating cash flows.
-We also benefit from an attractive operating cost structure that provides significant operating leverage while allowing us ongoing operating flexibility.
+We also benefit from an attractive operating cost structure that provides significant operating leverage while allowing us ongoing operating flexibility in light of the limits to our financial flexibility.

 Experienced Management Team.
 Led by Raúl Alarcón, our Chairman, Chief Executive Officer and President, our senior management team has, on average, over 20 years of experience in the broadcasting sector.
-Importantly, the Alarcón family has been involved in Spanish-language radio broadcasting since the 1950s, when the late Mr. Pablo Raúl Alarcón, Sr., our former Chairman Emeritus, established his first radio station in Camagüey, Cuba.
+Importantly, the Alarcón family has been involved in Spanish-language radio broadcasting since the 1950s, when the late Mr. Pablo Raúl Alarcón, our former Chairman Emeritus, established his first radio station in Camagüey, Cuba.
 We believe that our experienced management team gives us a unique understanding of the various Hispanic ethnic and cultural subgroups and allows us to effectively tailor our broadcast programming, websites and concerts accordingly.